 7. Keep the Most Important Information in the First Two Lines of the Caption.

 The first two lines are shown automatically without having to click (or tap) “read more”.
 This is your opportunity to engage the reader after you have got them to stop scrolling, so make sure you are giving them what they want.

 This will be important for ad targeting and setting your tone of voice, as well as for knowing the best times to post.
 Regularly look at your insights to see who your followers are and when they are most active, then use that information to schedule posts in order to maximise engagement.

 Make sure you are posting regular, consistent and valuable content so there is always a post in your followers’ feed for them to engage with.

 10. Use Features Such as ‘Quiz’ or ‘Polls’.

 You can ask your followers what kind of content they want to see and if they see the content they voted for/want, they’re more likely to engage.

-If you need help with your social media marketing, schedule a free consultation today.
+If you liked these Instagram tips for business but still need help with your social media marketing, schedule a free consultation today.